epfl-ada/ada-2021-project-cool-group-name/README.md

 1) Dataset can't be entirely fit in RAM
 2) Parsing dataset requires a long time

-Issue 1 was addressed by decompressing and loadinglines from the json files one by one.
+Issue 1 was addressed by decompressing and loading lines from the json files one by one.

 Issue 2 was attenuated by implementing a Python decorator storing to disk results of long computation (for a detailed explaination, read the doctring of `cache_to_file_pickle` in [src/utils.py](src/utils.py)).